wyatt8740/flashplayer-nomenubars/README.md

 mode but with a fully functional keyboard.

 I use FVWM, and already had it configured so a keyboard shortcut could turn off all decorations for a given window.
+Other WM's may have different mechanisms for doing this.

+It's also nice for just having a less-cluttered window in general.

 ### Installation